E-Commerce Breeds Predators and AI’s of Lack Security is Scary

 Once they have some basic information they can pretend that they are you – and many other people.

-They can empty bank accounts, order goods and have them shipped to bogus addresses with your credit card.
+They can empty bank accounts, order goods, and have them shipped to bogus addresses with your credit card.

 In addition, they can collect other sensitive personal information to further evolve their knowledge and access well beyond where they started.

-There can also be malicious insiders that steal information from the inside of these large-scale organizations to sell or exploit for their own gain.
+There can also be malicious insiders that steal information from the inside of these large-scale organizations to sell or exploit it for their own gain.

-Typical e-commerce security and identity access management systems are driven by rules-based customer authentication methods to manage access control, identity verification and governance.
+Typical e-commerce security and identity access management systems are driven by rules-based customer authentication methods to manage access control, identity verification, and governance.

 But criminals are smart and creative.
 Unlike the slow-moving zombies in Night of the Living Dead, these criminals learn fast.